-Here are the basic interview questions on API testing that you must start with.
+Let us get started with your interview practice.
+Here are the basic api testing interview questions for freshers that you must begin with.

 Ans:- This is the most basic and crucial question among the API testing interview questions

 API (Application Programming Interface) is a software intermediary that helps communication and data exchange between two software systems.

 You can also give more information about the API examples such as Google Maps API, Youtube API, Twitter API, AmazonAdvertising API, and if you have previously worked on any.

 Ans:- This question is among the API interview questions to check if you can efficiently frame your answer.

 API testing tests the developed APIs to check their functionality, efficiency, reliability, and security.

 You can mention types of API testing, such as